kaankirman/DrawingApp/README.md

 # DrawingApp

-a drawing app that can undo, redo, select background image and save drawing to device.
+a simple drawing app in which you can change brush size/color, undo, redo, select background image and save drawing to device.